frequency-chain/docs/pages/Tokenomics/Capacity.md

 Capacity encourages continual use and sharing; increasing the quantity of data available and thus the value of the network.

 **Dynamic Capacity Epoch Development**
-These “epochs” form a meta-block that may slowly grow over time.
+These "epochs" form a meta-block that may slowly grow over time.
 The growth is a predictable depreciation of Capacity, but rather than influencing price, it increases the lag between refills.
 Providers may increase Capacity or allow a minor increase in lag through sending messages.